alshedivat/al-folio/_pages/about.md

 The focus of my current work is how mechanistic crtieria of constitution can help us to delineate the neurocognitive systems for episodic memory and imagination.

-You can find out more about my research by taking a look at [my CV](/cv/), or my [PhilPeople's page](https://philpeople.org/profiles/matheus-diesel-werberich).
+You can find out more about my research by taking a look at [my CV](/cv/), or my [PhilPeople page](https://philpeople.org/profiles/matheus-diesel-werberich).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.